Prevalence of $\rho$-irregularity and related properties: Preliminaries

 Clearly, we are assuming that the set $A = \left\{ w \in E : \text{$w$ satisfies property $\mathcal{P}$} \right\}$ is Borel measurable; if $E$ is not separable, then we need in addition to require that the law of $W$ is tight, so that point~\tmtextit{i.} of Definition~\ref{definition prevalence} is satisfied.

 \

+Let us point out that, as a consequence of Properties~4. and~5. above, the set of all possible realisations of any probability measure $\mu$ on a separable infinite dimensional Banach $E$ space (actually, any tight measure $\mu$ on an infinite dimensional Banach space $E$) is contained in a shy set, in the following sense: we can always find a Borel set $A \subset E$, which is a countable union of compacts, such that $\mu (A) = 1$, yet $A$ is shy.
+If we are given another Borel set $\tilde{A} \subset E$, in order to verify its prevalence we really need to check the translation property that $\mu (\tilde{A} + f) = 1$ for any $f \in E$; if we only know that $\mu (\tilde{A}) = 1$, then $\tilde{A}$ can be shy or prevalent (or neither).

-Let us point out that, as a consequence of properties~4. and~5., the set of all possible realisations of a probability measure on a separable Banach space is a shy set, as it is contained in a countable union of compact sets (this is true more in general for any tight measure on a Banach space).
-This highlights the difference between a statement of the form ``Property $\mathcal{P}$ holds for a.e. $f$'' and for instance ``Property $\mathcal{P}$ holds for all Brownian trajectories'', where the last statement corresponds to $\mu \left( \text{Property $\mathcal{P}$ holds} \right) = 1$, $\mu$ being the Wiener measure on $C ([0, 1])$.
+\ This highlights the difference between a statement of the form ``Property $\mathcal{P}$ holds for a.e. $f$'' and for instance ``Property $\mathcal{P}$ holds for all Brownian trajectories'', where the last statement corresponds to $\mu \left( \text{Property $\mathcal{P}$ holds} \right) = 1$, $\mu$ being the Wiener measure on $C^0 ([0, 1])$.
 Indeed, the second statement doesn't provide any information regarding whether the property might be prevalent or not; intuitively, the elements satisfying a prevalence statement are ``many more'' than just the realisations of the Wiener measure.